particle-iot/docs/src/content/guide/how-to-build-a-product/development-devices.md

 # {{title}}

-When overseeing a fleet of product devices, your team will likely continue to actively develop new firmware versions after deploying devices in the field.
-As a result, there will naturally be differences between the production-ready code running on deployed devices and bleeding-edge firmware that requires internal testing before being released to the fleet.

-As a firmware engineer building a Particle product, it is important that you can rapidly iterate on new device firmwares, while still simulating the environment and behaviors of production devices deployed in the field.
+As a firmware engineer building a Particle product, it is important that you can rapidly iterate on new device firmwares, while still simulating the behaviors of production devices deployed in the field.
 Development devices allow you to do just this.

 **Development devices** ( <i class="im-development-device-icon"></i> )
-are special kinds of product devices marked specifically for internal testing.
-Development devices are prevented from receiving any automatic product firmware updates.
+are special kinds of product devices marked specifically for internal testing, separate from the production fleet.
+Development devices are prevented from receiving any automatic product firmware updates from the Particle cloud.
 These devices will ignore both released product firmware as well as any firmware version it has been locked to run.

-This allows you to keep a device as part of your product, and flash new firmware to it without having it immediately overwritten by the Particle cloud.
+This allows you to freely flash new firmware to these devices from the development tool of your choice (i.e. the <a href="https://build.particle.io" target="_blank">Web IDE</a>, <a href="https://www.particle.io/products/development-tools/particle-desktop-ide" target="_blank">Local IDE</a>, or the <a href="https://github.com/spark/particle-cli">CLI</a>), without having it immediately overwritten by the Particle cloud.
+These devices will continue to maintain [product privileges](/guide/how-to-build-a-product/security/#product-privileges), allowing you the flexibility to experiment with new firmwares while still simulating behaviors of deployed devices in the production fleet.

 ## Marking a development device